-- where i, j, k represents the pollutant, fuel and sector, respectively.
-E represents the emission of pollutant (i), EF is the emission factor (g of pollutant per kg of burned fuel), CE is the efficiency of combustion and C is the annual fuel consumption in kilotons (kt).
+The quantification of biofuel and fossil fuel emission inventories from 1990 to 2015 uses a bottom-up methodology based on the relationship where i, j and k represents the pollutant, fuel and sector, respectively.
+E represents the emission of pollutant (i), EF is the emission factor (grams of pollutant per kilogram of burned fuel), CE is the efficiency of combustion and C is the annual fuel consumption in kilotons (kt).
 Note that this methodology follows the work of Junker and Liousse (2008) and Liousse et al. (2014).
-Mean CE values obtained by Keita et al. (2018) and typical for a mix of smoldering and flaming combustion conditions, have been used for solid biofuels (e.g. 0.84 for fuelwood, 0.83 for charcoal use and 0.76 for charcoal making).
-For liquid fuels (kerosene, gasoline, diesel and liquefied petroleum gas) and natural gas, - 85 we chose CE=1.
+Mean CE values obtained by Keita et al. (2018) and typical for a mix of smoldering and flaming combustion conditions have been used for solid biofuels (e.g., 0.84 for fuelwood, 0.83 for charcoal use and 0.76 for charcoal making).
+For liquid fuels (kerosene, gasoline, diesel and liquefied petroleum gas) and natural gas, we chose CE = 1.
 Details regarding improvements in the representation of sectors, emission factors, etc. are given in the following sections.
-In addition, two new main emissions sources have been addressed, i.e. flaring and open solid waste burning.
+In addition, two new main emissions sources have been addressed, i.e., flaring and open solid waste burning.